ssvassiliev/fibertrace/README.md

   The flow of water in squalene-hopene cyclase computed from 100 ns long molecular dynamics simulation
 </p>

-## Intoduction
+## Introduction

-Streamline analysis is based on the determination of the 3D velocity field and subsequent calculation of the motion of the massless fluid element in it.
+Streamline analysis is based on the determination of the 3D velocity field and the subsequent calculation of the motion of the massless fluid element in it.
 To determine velocity field the simulation system volume is divided into *n* small cubic elements (voxels) with a volume of ~1&#8491;<sup>3</sup> each.
-For all voxels containing a water molecule the diffusion tensor elements are calculated according to the Einstein relation:<br><br>
+For all voxels containing a water molecule, the diffusion tensor elements are calculated according to the Einstein relation:<br><br>

 <img src="https://www.codecogs.com/gif.latex?T^\alpha^\beta&space;=&space;{}\frac{\left&space;\langle&space;\alpha(t&plus;\Delta&space;t)-\alpha&space;(t)\right&space;\rangle\left\langle&space;\beta(t&plus;\Delta&space;t)-\beta&space;(t)&space;\right&space;\rangle}{2\Delta&space;t}\qquad&space;\alpha&space;,\beta&space;=&space;\left&space;\{&space;x,y,z&space;\right&space;\}" /><br>